 147 Beacon became the home of their son, attorney Harold Jefferson Coolidge, and his wife, Edith (Lawrence) Coolidge, who had married in February of 1903.
 Prior to their marriage, he had lived at 17 Exeter and she had lived at 59 Commonwealth with her father and step-mother, Amory Appleton Lawrence and Gertrude Major (Rice) Lawrence.

 The Coolidges continued to live at 303 Berkeley until his death in July of 1934.
 They also maintained a home in Prides Crossing.
-In June of 1935, Edith (Lawrence) Coolidge married again, to James Amory Sullivan, an architect and artist.
+After his death, Edith Coolidge moved to an apartment at 101 Chestnut.
+In June of 1935, she married again, to James Amory Sullivan, an architect and artist.

-By the 1934-1935 winter season, 303 Berkeley was the home of Mrs. Maude Lillian (Dearborn) Guyette Bush, the widow of Frank Edward Guyette and of George N. Bush, and her unmarried children, Charles Nelson Bush and Olive Dearborn Bush.
+During the 1934-1935 winter season, 303 Berkeley was the home of Maude Lillian (Dearborn) Guyette Bush, the widow of Frank Edward Guyette and of George N. Bush, and her unmarried children, Charles Nelson Bush and Olive Dearborn Bush.
 They previously had lived at 83 Westland.
-They had moved to 144 Marlborough by late 1935.
+She operated 303 Berkeley as a lodging house.
+By the next season, they had moved to 144 Marlborough.

 On May 10, 1935, 303 Berkeley was acquired from Edith Coolidge by by Euphemia E. McClintock.

 A native of South Carolina, Euphemia McClintock had served as president of the College for Women in Columbia, South Carolina, until that institution merged with Chicora College in 1915.
 She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School 4 Arlington and (by 1922) at 135 Beacon.